-- Whether policies and procedures such as DHHS Critical client incident management instructions and the Client incident management guide have been followed.
+- Whether policies and procedures such as DFFH Critical client incident management instructions and the Client incident management guide have been followed.

 - Whether the incident was reported to relevant entities such as Victoria Police and the Disability Worker Exclusion Scheme (DWES).